Special Services » Physical and Occupational Therapists

 Michael Rossi

-Willow Grove/High School
+Willow Grove/Middle School/High School

-[email protected]
+908-852-2805 x4236 [email protected]

 Mr. Rossi is a Hackettstown High School graduate and received his BSW from Juniata College in 2019 and MSOT from Moravian University in 2021.
 Michael is very passionate toward occupational therapy and helping our students achieve their greatest potential.
 Mr. Rossi is certified in the Learning Without Tears Handwriting Curriculum and has research published through the American Journal of Occupational Therapy.
 Michael is also the head coach for Hackettstown’s Unified Sports and Special Olympics teams.